minduca/autocomplete-code-challenge/README.md

 ### Typings
 [Typings](https://docs.python.org/3/library/typing.html) is a library that adds hint typings.
 It helps mitigate some basic compilation issues.

+### Geopy
+[Geopy](https://pypi.org/project/geopy/) is a geolocation library.
+I use it to compute lat-long distance using Vincenty's equation, ellipsoid standard WGS-84, which gives better results since it considers a more realistic curvature of the earth.

 ## Third-party attributions